 - 2-3 cloves garlic minced

-- ⅓ cup light soy sauce or tamari
+- ⅓ cup tamari or light soy sauce (not gluten-free)

 - ⅓ cup orange juice freshly squeezed if possible